dinusha94/alif-senzmate-development/dependencies/cmsis-nn/Tests/UnitTest/README.md

 - `TestCases/<cmsis-nn function name>/Unity/TestRunner` - This folder will contain the autogenerated Unity test runner.
 - `TestCases/TestData` - This is auto generated test data in .h files that the unit tests are using.
 The data in PregenrateData folder has fp32 data of a network whereas  here it is the quantized equivalent of the same.
 They are not the same.
 All data can regenerated or only parts of it (e.g. only bias data).
 Of course even the config can be regenerated.
 This partial/full regeneration is useful during debugging.
 - `TestCases/Common` - Common files used in test data generation is placed here.
+- `RefactoredTestGen` - Temporary location for new test generation scripts

 ## Formatting